Every Fall pumpkins get to have their moment in the spotlight. We're convinced they should be part of our skincare routine all year round!

 Zinc found in pumpkin seeds is beneficial for acne sufferers as it helps control oil production, as well as assisting with healing of the skin.
 Vitamin A content helps minimize acne scars, and fights sun damage and wrinkles.

-With more stay at home time, it's the perfect time to get into the habit of using a face mask routinely.
-Once a week is perfect.
+Fall is the perfect time to get into the habit of using a face mask routinely.
+Setting aside time for selfcare at least once a week is perfect.

 How to use a pumpkin face mask for best beauty benefits: